 Halloween is back!
-While we’re still constantly getting news about new COVID variants, updated about booster shots, and more, things are beginning to open up again slowly but surely.
-And while we always mask up and try to stay socially distant, it’s important that my kids get to have a little bit of their childhood again.
-And this year, that means Halloween is back in San Diego!
+It’s one of our favorite holidays, and after missing the last two years due to the pandemic, it’s important that my kids get to have a little bit of their childhood back again.
+And no one does Halloween like San Diego!
 With so many things to see and do in town for this spooky holiday, here are just a few that we can’t wait to visit this season!

 In colonial America, Halloween’s bobbing for apples was a fortune-telling game.
 The first person to get the apple without using his or her hands would be the first to marry.